Feel the career fear and do it anyway

 Since returning home, I’ve had lots to think about.
 I didn’t want to rush headfirst into looking for a new job so I spent time seeing friends I usually struggled to see, seeing my niece and nephew, gardening and exercising – all the things I didn’t have time to do when working long hours in London.
 This time was invaluable but the fear of the unknown and how I was going to pay my mortgage, once my savings were gone, was always there.

 However, sometimes all you need in life is a little fear to push you forwards.
 I contacted a company I wanted to work for that was completely different to my last job.
 Then, whilst on a walk in the Lake District, my phone rang and I was offered a role with them.
 A junior role, but in an industry I was passionate about, finally!

-It’s a difficult decision to start again at 30, to take a pay cut, to be at the bottom again, to not know as much as you once did at work, but a feeling of relief washed over me, something to get excited about again and throw myself into.
+It’s a difficult decision to reinvent yourself at 30, start a new job, to take a pay cut, to be at the bottom again, to not know as much as you once did at work, but a feeling of relief washed over me, something to get excited about again and throw myself into.
 My savings pool may disagree, yet I can honestly say this was the best decision I ever made.
 Having savings is one thing, having regrets is another.

 Ready for an adventure of your own?
 Check out our group adventures for like-minded 30 & 40 somethings!